Last updated: October 9, 2020

-- The Department of State has issued a Global Level 4 Health Advisory advising U.S. citizens not to travel abroad due to the global impact of COVID-19.
+- The Department of State has issued a Level 3 Travel Advisory for Romania recommending that U.S. citizens reconsider travel to Romania due to COVID 19.

-- The Romanian Government’s decision no. 476 of June 16 extended the state of alert in Romania by 30 days starting June 17.
+- The Government of Romania extended the state of alert for 30 days starting September 15.

 - The state of alert establishes the following: